 Join us for an enlightening discussion on Yemen: What Everyone Needs to Know, a newly released book by alumnus and author, Asher Orkaby ’07 (Brooklyn).
-He will be in conversation with Brooklyn College’s history professor, KC Johnson.
+He will be in conversation with KC Johnson professor of history at Brooklyn College.
 Orkaby gives a comprehensive introduction to Yemen’s current crises, major players, and potential solutions to an ongoing civil war.

 Asher Orkaby ’07